7.7 Key points

 On this page

-■ The vaccination coverage indicator is essential to evaluating the effectiveness of the immunisation strategy.
+• The vaccine coverage obtained through surveys is an essential indicator for evaluating the effectiveness of the vaccination strategy.